FrontEndFoxes/kitchen-sune/src/recipes/turkish-menemen.md

 Stir for a bit until the tomatoes are nice and hot.

-Add the scrambled eggs and let them cook for 3 minute or so.
+Add the scrambled eggs and let them cook.

 Then mix them up.
 After a couple of minutes, add kashar cheese and close the cover of pan.